-Paying money upfront for something you're guaranteed never to see is a bit nerve-wracking.
-Of course, you want to make sure you know what you’ll get after to pop off to your final sleep.
-To put your mind at rest, we’re going to cover:
+Paying money upfront for something you're guaranteed never to see can be nerve-wracking.
+But, of course, you want to make sure you know what you’ll get after popping off to your final sleep.
+So we’re going to cover the following:

 - How to ensure you get the funeral you want.